 Starting small with a simple course is the best way to get started with online courses, as you’ll:

-There are a lot of different ways to start an online business and teach people, and creating an online course is just one of them.
+There are a lot of different ways to start an online business and teach people, and creating an online course is just one of the monetization options for creators.

-Here are some of the pros and cons of online courses:
+Here are some of the pros and cons of online courses, versus other options like Membership Sites:

 If you’ve read this far, then you hopefully have enough information to make up your mind.